Casearia gladiiformis

-Casearia gladiiformis, the sword-leaf, is a small tree that occurs mostly in dry coastal forests of south-eastern Africa.
+Casearia gladiiformis, the sword-leaf, is a species of flowering plant in the family Salicaceae.
+It is a small tree that occurs mostly in dry coastal forests of south-eastern Africa.
 It is distributed from the Eastern Cape to Malawi.
 It bears small inconspicuous flowers in spring.
 The seeds are released when the woody seed capsule splits open after drying out.